mikealexx/JustTypeBro/README.md

 ## Contact

-For any issues or inquiries, feel free to reach out via GitHub issues or contact us through WhatsApp.
+For any issues or inquiries, feel free to reach out via GitHub issues.

 ---